 - Special training college student – the applicant, who must be a secondary school graduate, may take courses in the field of technology, business, education, fashion, etc.

 - Young Leaders’ Program (YLP) – Under MEXT, a program called the Young Leaders’ Program that aims to cultivate Asian leaders for the future, was created.
 The student must be a university or college graduate with public administration work experience.
 He will be eligible to take a course in Business Administration, Medical Administration, Law, and Local Governance.

-Japanese Embassy or Consulate General – The applicant may contact the Japanese embassy or consulate general in his home country and will be required to take written test and face to face interview.
-But embassies’ procedure may differ from each other.
+Japanese Embassy or Consulate-General – The applicant may contact the Japanese embassy or consulate general in his home country and will be required to take a written test and face-to-face interview.
+But embassies’ procedures may differ from each other.